karanbhatia116/clip/README.md

 - can list/view all expenses in a group ✅
 - can check total owing amount in the group ✅
 - can check transactions in the group where user is owed by or owing some amount to their friend ✅

+# Todo Items
+- [ ] Fix simplify splits logic
+- [ ] Refactor error handling by throwing custom exceptions and catching at interceptor
+- [ ] Refactor expense addition
+- [ ] Fix error handling for expenses
+- [ ] Add support for automatic split calculation from backend without relying on client to provide splits